adamstueckrath/CtaDataAnalysis/README.md

 I'm excited to interview with you, and I hope I can bring my skills, enthusiasm, and engergy to your organization.

 ## Overview
 While working on the technical assessment, I wanted to demostrate a variety of skills that would make me a great Data Analyst at Cameo, and add value to the company.
-I choose to write my analysis using Juypter Notebooks to explain my reasoning, and show my work.
+I choose to write my analysis in Python and SQL, using Juypter Notebook to explain my reasoning, and show my work.
 Being a good data analyst is about telling a story and explaining the steps involved.

 I also wanted to demostrate my ability of using version control (Git), and good documentation.